 In formal settings, I studied poetry under Allen Grossman’s tutelage at Brandeis University, graduating with a bachelor’s in English and American Literature, and continued my education in Creative Writing and Poetry at The New School.
 I spent a year abroad studying art history in Italy and archaeology in Israel.
 I also studied Jewish Mysticism in Los Angeles and New York.

 I have strong liberal and feminist principles and am an ardent supporter of the Jewish people.
 I wore a Question Authority button proudly to school every day and I suppose in my mind, I still do, in the school of life.
-I worked in the rock and roll industry for many years and branched out to television and theater.
-Then I began working and writing for Jewish/arts organizations.
+I worked in the music industry for many years and branched out to television and theater.
+Then I began working and writing for Jewish/arts and non-profit organizations.
 I’ve published articles and poems in many magazines over the years.
 I love all fun drama, probably more so than the next person.

 Being a Jewish mother, a poet, a friend, is my life’s work.
 This all translates into being a lover of and advocate for poets, songwriters, artists, and kind-hearted strugglers.
 If you find yourself in any of these poems, I’ll have fulfilled some of my purpose.
 Please enjoy and thanks for reading.